 Verification: All mitigation measures and their implementation methods shall be included in the BRMIMP and implemented.
 Implementation of the measures would be reported in the Monthly Compliance Reports by the Designated Biologist.
-Within 30 days after completion of Project construction, the Project owner shall provide to the CPM, for review and approval, a written construction termination report identifying how measures have been completed.
+Within 30 days after completion of project construction, the project owner shall provide to the CPM, for review and approval, a written construction termination report identifying how measures have been completed.
+As part of the Annual Compliance Report each year following construction, the Designated Biologist shall provide a report to the CPM that describes compliance with avoidance and minimization measures to be implemented during construction, operation, and maintenance (for example a summary of the incidence of road-killed animals during the year, implementation of measures to avoid toxic spills, erosion and sedimentation, efforts to enforce worker guidelines, etc.).

-No less than 30 days following the publication of the Energy Commission License Decision or the Record of Decision/ROW Issuance, whichever comes first, the Project owner shall submit to the CPM a final agency-approved Revegetation Plan that has been reviewed and approved by the CPM.
+No less than 30 days prior to construction, the project owner shall submit to the CPM a final agency-approved Revegetation Plan that has been reviewed and approved by the CPM.
 All modifications to the Revegetation Plan shall be made only after approval from the CPM.

-Within 30 days after completion of Project construction, the Project owner shall provide to the CPM for review and approval, a written report identifying which items of the Revegetation Plan have been completed, a summary of all modifications to mitigation measures made during the Project's construction phase, and which items are still outstanding.
+Within 30 days after completion of project construction, the project owner shall provide to the CPM for review and approval, a written report identifying which items of the Revegetation Plan have been completed, a summary of all modifications to mitigation measures made during the project's construction phase, and which items are still outstanding.